-An employee shall have the right to Union representation if requested by the employee, only as provided below.
+Management will inform employees of their right to union representation and employees shall have the ability to exercise the right to Union representation only as provided below.
 There will be no exceptions to this rule.

 - 1. In any investigatory interview or discussion, conference or meeting with an employee who is the subject of an investigation which may lead to disciplinary action. - 2.
 At any disciplinary hearing, discussion, conference or meeting (including settlement discussions) with the employee who is the subject of the disciplinary hearing.